futureverse/future/revdep/problems.md

     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
     <error/rlang_error>
     Error in `checkNumberOfLocalWorkers()`:
     !
 Attempting to set up 255 localhost parallel workers with only 5 CPU cores available for this R process (per 'N/A'), which could result in a 5100% load.
 The hard limit is set to 300%.
 Overusing the CPUs has negative impact on the current R process, but also on all other processes of yours and others running on the same machine.
-See help("parallelly.maxWorkers.localhost", package = "parallelly") for further explanations and how to override the hard limit that triggered this error
+See help("parallelly.maxWorkers.localhost", package = "parallelly") for further explanations and how to override the hard limit that triggered this error.
+By the way, was parallel::detectCores() used, because the number of workers (255) equals detectCores() - 1?
+If so, please use parallelly::availableCores() instead
     ---
     Backtrace:
     ...

     Error: processing vignette 'FracFixR-intro.Rmd' failed with diagnostics:
     Attempting to set up 255 localhost parallel workers with only 5 CPU cores available for this R process (per 'N/A'), which could result in a 5100% load.
 The hard limit is set to 300%.
 Overusing the CPUs has negative impact on the current R process, but also on all other processes of yours and others running on the same machine.
-See help("parallelly.maxWorkers.localhost", package = "parallelly") for further explanations and how to override the hard limit that triggered this error
+See help("parallelly.maxWorkers.localhost", package = "parallelly") for further explanations and how to override the hard limit that triggered this error.
+By the way, was parallel::detectCores() used, because the number of workers (255) equals detectCores() - 1?
+If so, please use parallelly::availableCores() instead
     --- failed re-building ‘FracFixR-intro.Rmd’

     SUMMARY: processing the following file failed: